Explore this Summit County hike that allows for spectacular wildflowers along the trail

 The road ends at a top-of-the world expanse of alpine tundra, a place to be extremely careful to avoid human damage to the fragile and vulnerable plant life.
 Here you will see a fell field, a dry, sandy alpine phenomenon, dotted with lichen-covered rocks.
 Amid the rocks, note the alpine cushion plants, dome-shaped clusters of tiny, gem-like blossoms such as pink or white Rocky Mountain phlox, blue alpine forget-me-not, white nailwort and bright-pink moss campion.
 The curved shape of the cushion plants allows icy wind blasts to flow over them.
 They also survive arctic temperatures and scouring snow.
 The cushion plants may be 75 years old, with a root growing three feet deep.
 But human trampling — your hiking boots and mine — will kill them.
 Please be careful.

-At the top, you may see lift towers from Loveland Ski Area.
+At the top of this Colorado hike, you may see lift towers from Loveland Ski Area.
 And you may see mountain goats that travel this high ridge.
 The hike ends here at the fell field, where hikers see show-stopper views east across the Front Range.
-Views to the west are just as momentous.
+Views to the west are just as momentous making this one of the truly good hiking places in Summit County.

 Author-historian Mary Ellen Gilliland has revised and expanded “The Summit Hiker” to include new foot trails, plus Hikes for Tykes and Fishing Lakes for Anglers.
 It’s available locally or online at summitandvailhikes.com.